CheongLoic/Velib_dataviz/README.md

 5. File Format : Select the format of your file (e.g., CSV, JSON, Avro, Parquet, ORC).
 6. GCS URI : Enter the URI of your GCS file (e.g., `gs://bucket-name/file-name`).
 7. Schema : Define the schema manually or use the auto-detect feature.
-8. Create Table : Click “Create Table” to load the data.
+8. Create Table : Click “Create Table” to load the data. -->

-# Data Visaluation on POWER BI

 CURRENTLY DOING IT